Maritime Services Industry in Hong Kong

 Hong Kong is home to numerous well-established professional ship management services providers.
 Many of the ship owners outsource regular operational functions to professional third-party ship managers to achieve better cost control.
 Ship management functions include organising crew and supplies, dry-docking, maintenance and regulation compliance.
 Ship management companies often have specialised departments focusing on specific functions.
 For crewing services, ship managers are involved in staff recruitment, insurance, visa and work permits, as well as training.
 In addition, some ship management companies offer consultancy services in ship engineering, construction and shipyard selection.

 To complete a voyage, ships and cargo have to be insured.
 Therefore, the marine insurance sector is vital to the shipping industry.
 Insurance brokers help ship buyers identify the risks and tailor the suitable insurance coverage.
 Hong Kong has a cluster of international marine insurance service providers, with a wide range of marine insurance products offered.
-As of March 2018, there were 88 authorised ship insurers in Hong Kong, of which 35 of them were foreign insurers.
+As of March 2019, there were 89 authorised ship insurers in Hong Kong, of which 35 were foreign insurers.

 Marine insurance is generally classified into two types - hull & machinery insurance and cargo insurance, which insure, respectively, loss or damage to the hull and machinery of the ships, and cargo on board.
 In addition, Hong Kong is a hub for Protection and Indemnity (P&I) insurance, which is a form of insurance that involves third-party liabilities and expenses arising from ownership or operation of ships.
 Specifically, members of the P&I Clubs (co-operative insurance associations), including ship owners, ship operators and charterers, mutually insure each other’s liability for risks or expenses such as collision, cargo damages and towage.
 At present, there are 13 principal member clubs under the International Group of P&I Clubs worldwide, providing P&I liability cover for about 90% of the world’s ocean-going tonnage.
 12 of these principal P&I Clubs have established offices in Hong Kong.
 In October 2016, the International Union of Marine Insurance (IUMI), a key professional organisation representing the global marine insurance industry, announced to set up its Asian hub in Hong Kong.